Liverpool: How 'football week of all football weeks' will define Reds' season

 Liverpool face three games in a little over a week that will shape their season - starting with Saturday's trip to champions Man City - but they have an assortment of problems to solve if they want to qualify for next season's Champions League.

-The Reds' last Premier League outing before the international break was their 1-0 defeat at relegation-threatened Bournemouth, an anaemic performance coming against a team they had thrashed 9-0 earlier in the season.
+The Reds' last Premier League outing before the international break was their 1-0 defeat at relegation-threatened Bournemouth, an anaemic performance coming against a team they had beaten 9-0 earlier in the season.

 That surprise loss also came on the back of a five-game unbeaten league run, including a record-breaking 7-0 home thrashing of Man Utd the week before, which appeared to breathe new life into their faltering season, leaving fans and manager Jurgen Klopp scratching their collective heads as to just how the same set of players could produce two such contrasting displays.